As one of our curriculum drivers is communication, we aim to give our children the very best start when developing their vocabulary.

 These are updated on the website each term, and can be found when you click on the year group pages in the 'learning' tab.
-The first ones will be uploaded from Monday 20th September 2021.

 Modern Foreign Languages are statutory for all children to be taught in KS2.
 Children at Heathlands started learning French for the first time in January 2021.
 Due to this delay, a staggered programme has been implemented to ensure that children move through a scheme designed to give them the skills and vocabulary to progress into the next level of their education.

 We are very fortunate at Heathlands Primary Academy and Pre-school.
 We have a lot of outdoor space, including our Forest School area - "The Spinney".

 In Pre-school, Reception and Year 1, children have access to this area twice a week.
 They do lots of outdoor learning with their adults, and have a great time getting muddy while they learn!